padesso/tone/README.md

 # Synthesizer Effects Pad

-This project is a web-based application that uses Tone.js for audio synthesis and Three.js for 3D graphics.
-The application allows users to play natural notes and sharps/flats using the top row of letters and numbers on the keyboard.
-Users can also control the wetness of two effects by dragging along the x-axis and y-axis.
+This project uses Tone.js for audio synthesis and Three.js for graphics on the effects pad.
+The layout uses Tailwind CSS.

-## Features
+## Operation

 - Play natural notes and sharps/flats using the keyboard
-- Control the wetness of two effects by dragging along the x-axis and y-axis
+- Control the wetness of the effects by dragging along the x-axis and y-axis of the effects pad
 - Customize the synth parameters including wave type, attack, decay, sustain, release, and volume
-- Visualize the effects using Three.js
+- Some eye candy using when you click/drag

 ## Dependencies